|Alma Mater:||Old Dominion '13|

 Also receiving individual honors for ODU, Chrissy Horn earned second team All-BIG EAST accolades and goalkeeper Kealsie Robles was named second team VaSID All-State.

-Hodge, who graduated from Old Dominion in 2013, was a four-year starter for the Lady Monarchs from 2009 to 2012, and served as a volunteer assistant for the team last season.
+Petropulos, who graduated from Old Dominion in 2013, was a four-year starter for the Lady Monarchs from 2009 to 2012, and served as a volunteer assistant for the team in 2015.

-In 2013-14, Hodge was an assistant coach at Ursinus College, while also coaching four different youth teams at the W.C.
+In 2013-14, Petropulos was an assistant coach at Ursinus College, while also coaching four different youth teams at the W.C.
 Eagles Field Hockey Club in Spring City, Pennsylvania.
-Additionally, Hodge has also coached several club teams in Auckland, New Zealand, as well as Oscar Smith Middle School.
+Additionally, Petropulos has also coached several club teams in Auckland, New Zealand, as well as Oscar Smith Middle School.

 During her playing career at Old Dominion, Petropulos was a four-time NFHCA National Academic Squad member and helped lead the Lady Monarchs to back-to-back CAA titles in 2010 and 2011 and a Final Four appearance in 2011.
 She was named to the CAA All-Rookie squad in 2009 and earned NSCA All-American honors in 2011.